-When do the options and Stock options and RSUs vest in equal annual installments over four years.
-RSUs vest?
+When do the 2022 options and .
+Subject to certain retirement and termination provisions, stock options and RSUs vest in equal annual installments over four years.

-When do the PSUs vest?

-Subject to certain retirement and termination provisions, PSUs will vest, if earned, if the participant remains in service through the third anniversary of the award date.
+When do the 2022 PSUs vest? • Subject to certain retirement and termination provisions, PSUs will vest, if earned, if the participant remains in service through the third anniversary of the award date.

-How dο we measure • performance for the PSUs?
+do we measure • performance for the 2022 PSUs?

-- PSUs will be eligible to be earned in three separate tranches each representing one-third of the total award.
+- PSUs will be eligible to be earned in three separate tranches, each representing one-third of the total award.
 The first tranche will be earned, if at all, if the relevant threshold performance level is met at the end of a one-year performance period.
-The second tranche will be earned, if at all, if the relevant threshold performance level is met at the end of a two-year performance period and the third tranche will be earned, if at all, if the relevant threshold performance level is met at the end of a three-year performance period. - Performance is based upon the company's TSR relative to the S&P Small Cap 600 Materials Index at the end of the applicable performance period.
+The second tranche will be earned, if at all, if the relevant threshold performance level is met at the end of a two-year performance period and the third tranche will be earned, if at all, if the relevant threshold performance level is met at the end of a three-year performance period. - Performance is based upon the company's total shareholder return ("TSR") relative to the S&P Small Cap 600 Materials Index at the end of the applicable performance period, and if the company's TSR is negative over the three-year performance period, then the cumulative number of units that may vest for such threeyear period will be capped at 150% of target.

-PSU performance is based on a range of relative TSR achieved over the relevant performance period as set forth in the following table:
+PSU performance is based on a range of relative TSR achieved in each of the relevant performance periods as set forth in the following table:

+% of Units

+Relative TSR Performance to Vest

-Relative TSR Outstanding Performance ≥80 th percentile 70 th percentile % of Units to Vest 200% 150%
+Outstanding ≥80 th percentile 200%

+70 th percentile 150%

-Target 50th percentile 100%
+Target 50 th percentile 100%

-35th percentile 50%
+35 th percentile 50%

-Threshold $\leq$ 25 th percentile 0%
+Threshold ≤ 25 th percentile 0%